Full analysis of CP violation induced by the decay angular correlations in four-body cascade decays of heavy hadrons

-CP violation (CPV) is a very important concept both in particle physics and cosmology.
+{\it Introduction---} CP violation (CPV) is a very important concept both in particle physics and cosmology.
 Within the Standard Model (SM) of particle physics, CPV is described by the weak phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{Kobayashi:1973fv,Cabibbo:1963yz}.
-This economical description of CPV has been consistent with all the observed CPV phenomena in laboratories.
 CPV is also an essential ingredient for the generation of the Baryon Asymmetry of the observable Universe \cite{Sakharov:1967dj}, though the CKM mechanism in the SM is far from enough to account for the observed net baryon density of the Universe \cite{Trodden:1998ym,Riotto:1999yt,Morrissey:2012db,Planck:2018vyg}.

 CPV has already been observed in the pure mesonic decays of $K$, $B$, and $D$ mesons \cite{Christenson:1964fg,LHCb:2019hro,BaBar:2001ags,Belle:2001zzw,LHCb:2013syl,Workman:2022ynf}.
 However, the searching of CPV in processes with baryons involved was long missing.
 There are two typical kinds of decay processes involving baryons, which include baryon-to-baryon and meson-to-baryon-anti-baryon-pair transitions, respectively.
 It is only until very recently that the LHCb collaboration made a breakthrough in the CPV searching in decay processes involving baryons.
 They observed a non-zero CP asymmetry (CPA) in $\Lambda_b^0\to p K^- \pi^+ \pi ^-$ \cite{LHCb:2025ray}, confirming CPV in this baryon-to-baryon four-body decay channel.
 However, CPV in the other type of decays which involve the meson-to-baryon-anti-baryon-pair transition has not been observed despite some existing evidence \cite{LHCb:2014nix}.